-Oklahoma will begin implementing a three-phased approach to open Oklahoma’s economy back up starting April 24, 2020.
+Oklahoma began implementing a three-phased approach to reopening Oklahoma’s economy starting April 24, 2020.
 This statewide plan is:

 - Based on scientific modeling from public health experts

 - Intended to protect Oklahoma’s most vulnerable citizens from the threat of COVID-19